mahmoudimus/ac/docs/public/concepts/styling-with-aui.md

 ## Minimal styling

-Atlassian Connect provides a small set of CSS styles for styling your pages, but that this stylesheet is not the [Atlassian User Interface (AUI)](https://developer.atlassian.com/design/).
+Atlassian Connect provides a small set of CSS styles for styling your pages, but this stylesheet is not the [Atlassian User Interface (AUI)](https://developer.atlassian.com/design/).
 To style your pages using AUI and the ADG, you should reference the AUI flat-pack into your add-on using the [CDN](http://cdnjs.com/libraries/aui/).
 But if you just need a minimal set of styles, you can add the following to your HTML: